-The program narrative should not exceed 25 double-spaced pages in 12-point font with 1-inch margins, and must include 6 separate sections: Project Abstract, Problem Statement, Project Goals and Objectives, Project Design and Implementation Plan, Organizational Capability and Project Management, and Plans for Measuring Progress and Outcomes, which are described below.
-The connections between and among each of these sections must be clearly delineated.
-For example, the goals and objectives must derive directly from the problems to be addressed.
-Similarly, the project design section must clearly explain how the program's structure and activities will accomplish the goals and objectives identified in the previous section.
+The program narrative should not exceed 25 double-spaced pages in 12-point font with 1-inch margins, and must include the following sections: Problem Statement, Project Goals and Objectives, Project Design and Implementation Plan, Organizational Capability and Project Management, and Plans for Measuring Progress and Outcomes.
+Each section is described below.
 If the program narrative fails to comply with these length-related restrictions, OVC may consider such noncompliance in peer review and in final award decisions.